Senior Pet Care: A Comprehensive Guide to Supporting Your Aging CompanionKidney Disease in Dogs: What it is and when to euthanize

 Get help navigating end of life care and euthanasia decisions in dogs with kidney disease.
 Learn what symptoms to watch for that may indicate your dog is in pain and when to let them

 The kidneys are amazing little organs that remove toxins from the body.
-Blood is filtered through the kidneys and the toxins are pulled out and excreted in urine.
-The kidneys also keep vital electrolytes in balance, manage blood pressure, produce urine, maintain water balance in the body, signal bone marrow to make new red blood cells and regulate calcium and phosphorus levels.
+Blood is filtered through the kidneys, and toxins are removed and excreted in urine.
+The kidneys also maintain vital electrolyte balance, regulate blood pressure, produce urine, balance water in the body, signal the bone marrow to produce new red blood cells, and control calcium and phosphorus levels.

 As you can see, it is a big job, and the kidneys play a large part in keeping the body in balance.
-Luckily, the kidneys are tough and have a large reserve; therefore, they can withstand minor insults over the course of a dog's life while still maintaining homeostasis (biological stability).
+Luckily, the kidneys are tough and have a large reserve; therefore, they can withstand minor insults throughout a dog’s life while still maintaining homeostasis (biological stability).

 Kidney disease in dogs can be caused by aging-related degeneration, where the kidneys gradually lose function over time.
 Other common causes include infections, toxins (such as antifreeze or certain medications), and underlying conditions like high blood pressure or diabetes.
 Some dogs are also born with congenital kidney defects, making them more susceptible to kidney failure at a young age.

-Kidney disease is typically classified into four stages based on the severity of kidney function loss:
+Dog kidney disease is typically classified into four stages, based on the severity of kidney function loss.
+The first two stages are defined by:

 Early-stage kidney disease can develop gradually, often becoming noticeable in middle-aged to senior dogs (typically around 7+ years old).
 Pet owners may observe subtle behavioral changes, such as their dog drinking more water or urinating indoors unexpectedly.
 While these symptoms may not seem alarming at first, they indicate the kidneys are struggling, and without intervention, the disease will progress.